puolimatkankrouvi/sorsakirjaus/README.md

 Requires server running at port 8081.

-Orginal server is in https://github.com/vincit/summer-2018 .
+My server implementation using Koa.js and MongoDB is in the server folder.

-My server implementation using koa.js and MongoDB is in the server-folder.
+Original server can be found from https://github.com/vincit/summer-2018 .